skorobogatydmitry/shadowdark-mkchar/README.md

 # NEXT

-- choose class using the highest stat
 - print to a PDF/HTML template
+- randomize class for several eqaual stats
+- have a flag for truly random class
+- re-roll duplicated talents when applicable (theif, vigilant)
-- use single RNG
+-